 - Birth certificates

-The PHA might also ask for:
+And the PHA may also ask for:

 - Bank statements